 Develop Scaling Paths:

-Even if one has developed a really good prototype, which did well in the piloting phase, this does not mean it will also flourish and create large-scale impact.
-Developing scaling paths for an innovation helps.
+Even if one has developed a really good prototype, which did well in the piloting phase, this does not mean it will also flourish and create a large-scale impact.
+Developing scaling paths for innovation helps.
 Such scaling paths can include:

 horizontal scaling of a product or a process, which refers to the geographic expansion or including new target groups, and

 vertical scaling, which refers to the legal, policy or budgetary changes needed to scale the innovation at a sub-national or national level